NJIT-CS490-SP21/project1-ngp23/README.md

   - The know problem is genius not returning the excet data while using the API sometimes it returns the wrong lyrics because of the song name.
   - Sometimes Genius API gets corrupted so have to replace with the new key.
  ## What would you do to improve you project in the future?
-  - Make the interface more user friendly as well as make it more presentable as well as make it more responsiefor the user friendlyness.
-In order for me to make it more friendly and responsive I will make changes to the index.html file for the user input their favourite artist and their songs and I will make changes to the style.css to make more presentable.
+ - Make more user friendly by adding more features such as give user ability to add the artist to their favourite list or add the song to their spotify library.
+ - Make more user interactive by adding an search bar where user can search for their favourtie song and artist.